intel-lab-lkp/linux/Documentation/arch/x86/amd_hsmp.rst

     exit(1);
   }

-The following IOCTL is defined:
+The following IOCTLs are defined:

 ``ioctl(file, HSMP_IOCTL_CMD, struct hsmp_message *msg)``
   The argument is a pointer to a::